What Is a Mortgage Loan Officer?

 Seek personal recommendations

-Personal recommendations of mortgage loan officers can be valuable, Curry-Terry noted.
-You can ask friends and family members as well as real estate professionals in your area for referrals to loan officers they trust, and be sure to get specific reasons why they like that loan officer (their priorities may differ from yours).
+Ask friends, family members or even real estate professionals in your area for referrals to loan officers they trust.
+Be sure to get specific reasons why they like that loan officer since their priorities may differ from yours, and you want to make sure you choose the right loan officer for you.

 Interview multiple candidates

-While it may seem like a lot more work, you should interview multiple mortgage loan officers.
-Discuss your financial situation and mortgage needs to learn about your loan options and evaluate each loan officer’s professionalism and communication style.
+While it may seem like a lot of work, it’s best to interview multiple mortgage loan officers.
+Discuss your financial situation and mortgage needs to learn about your loan options, and evaluate each loan officer’s professionalism and communication style.
 These interviews should also help you understand each loan officer’s expertise in specific loan situations.

 Evaluate communication and customer service

-When meeting with individual mortgage loan officers, you should be on the lookout for indications of their communication and transparency.
-Curry-Terry said that dedicated loan officers should be accessible and provide personalized support.
-You want to select a loan officer who is up-front about all fees and timelines as well.
+When meeting with individual mortgage loan officers, pay attention to their communication style and transparency.
+Generally, loan officers should be accessible and provide personalized support, Freida Curry-Terry said.
+You should also select a loan officer who is up-front about all fees and timelines.

 Compare mortgage rates and fees

-During the process of interviewing mortgage loan officers, you need to also compare the rates and fees for loan estimates.
-Evaluate interest rates and APR, closing costs and other loan terms each loan officer provides.
+While interviewing mortgage loan officers, you should compare the rates and fees for loan estimates.
+Evaluate interest rates and annual percentage rates (APRs), closing costs and other loan terms each loan officer provides.

 FAQ